zcash/zcash/contrib/ci-builders/tekton/tekton-labs/README.md

 https://docs.docker.com/engine/install/

 #### Setup Docker
-If you are installing Docker for the first time, to run `docker` without `sudo` priviledge for every docker command:
+If you are installing Docker for the first time, to run `docker` without `sudo` privilege for every docker command:

     - Check if Docker group already exists:
         - `cat /etc/group | grep docker`